MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 Business Central online comes fully equipped with a barcode provider and a library of fonts, so you can start adding barcodes to reports right away.

-With Business Cenral on-premises, you'll have to develop your barcode provider.
+With Business Central on-premises, you'll have to develop your barcode provider.
 This task involves:

 1. Get the barcode fonts that you want to to use on reports.
 2. Install the fonts on the machine where Business Central server is running.